WillsonPat/speechma-tts-simple-cli/README.md

 ### Prerequisites for building

+To build for release, install:

-Prerequistes for running the script:
+- Prerequistes for running the script
 - `pyinstaller` library

 ## Building